auroraGPT-ANL/inference-gateway/docs/admin-guide/inference-setup/globus-compute.md

 ### Step 8: Test the Endpoint

 Once your endpoint is running, the following python script will test whether your endpoint can be integrated with the Gateway API.
-Make sure you change incorporate your Globus IDs and secret.
+Make sure you incorporate your Globus IDs and secret.
 ```python
 from globus_compute_sdk import Client, Executor
 from globus_sdk import ClientApp